Skip to the content

 Some free language exchange sites have a paid option for additional things like courses or learning materials, but you should be able to talk to French native speakers at no cost.

-Here’s a list of the most popular free language exchange websites:
+Here’s a list of the most popular free language exchange websites, including our personal favorite:

 Easy Language Exchange